claytonjorg/Elevator/README.md

 # Elevator

-Your task is to implement a scheduling algorithm for a hotel elevator.
-Your elevator must track the number of passengers and the total weight.
+Implementation of a scheduling algorithm for a hotel elevator.
+The elevator tracks the number of passengers and the total weight.
 Elevator load consists of four types of people: adults, children, room service, and bellhops:
 - An adult counts as 1 passenger unit and 1 weight unit